lantanagroup/link/README.md

 To build the docker image, run the following from the root:

 ```
-docker build . --tag flintlock:latest
+docker build . --tag nandina:latest
 ```

-This will produce a flintlock.war file in the web/target folder.
+This will produce a nandina.war file in the web/target folder.

 ### Angular Web App (the UI)